-Check the vent pipe and/or chimney for corrosion or debris.
-Any corroded section of vent pipe must be replaced, and any obstruction or blockage must be removed prior to operating the furnace.
+Check the inlet pipe (if applicable) and outlet pipe to ensure they are not blocked by debris.
+Any damaged section of vent pipe must be replaced, and any obstruction or blockage must be removed prior to operating the furnace.

-Heat Exchanger & Burner Maintenance
+Heat Exchanger and Burner Maintenance